-Fire 101-Essentials of Fire Suppression (3)

-CoReg: Fire 101L, Fire 151, and Fire 156

-Provides students with a comprehensive initial introduction to suppression of structural fires.
+Fire 101-Essentials of Fire Suppression (3) PreReq: Eng 21 or placement in Eng 102 CoReq: Fire 101L, Fire 151, and Fire 156 Provides students with a comprehensive initial introduction to suppression of structural fires.
+Introduces definitions, terminology, and a brief sion of structural fires.
 Introduces definitions, terminology, and a brief history of structural fire suppression.
 Provides students with a basic knowledge of fire behavior, how and what materials burn, extinguishment systems, and basic methods of suppression.
 (3 lec hrs.)

-Fire 101L-Essentials of Fire Suppression Laboratory (1)

-CoReq: Fire 101, Fire 151, and Fire 156

-A lab to accompany the Fire 101 lecture.
+Fire 101L-Essentials of Fire Suppression Laboratory (1) PreReq: Eng 21 or placement in Eng 102 CoReq: Fire 101, Fire 151, and Fire 156 A lab to accompany the Fire 101 lecture.
 Students will be provided with hands-on experience and instructed in the safe and proper handling of equipment used in the suppression of structural fires.
 (3 lab hrs.)

-Fire 151-Introduction to Wildland Fire Control (3)
+Fire 151-Introduction to Wildland Fire Control (3) PreReg: Eng 21 or placement in Eng 102

-CoReq: Fire 101 and Fire 156
+CoReg: Fire 101 and Fire 156